Technical singing class

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

-This online course is aimed at intermediate level students singing classical repertoire or singers returning after a break, who can already sing confidently with piano accompaniment but who feel that they need a focus on technique to boost their singing and re-energise their practice sessions.
+This course is aimed at intermediate level students singing classical repertoire or singers returning after a break, who can already sing confidently with piano accompaniment but who feel that they need a focus on technique to boost their singing and re-energise their practice sessions.
 On this short course you will spend focused time working on selected aspects of singing technique to help you to make better use of your instrument.
 Through exercises (physical and vocal), you will improve your vocal control and feel more confident with your singing.